dimikara/React-Neighborhood-Map-3/README.md

 ## Future Amendments

 * Deploying the project live in GitHub Pages.
+* Improving the styling & general design to make the app more appealing.
 * Implementing a better way to handle the list of sights.
 * Use more APIs for fetching more info for the sights.
 For example, Wikipedia.
-* Make the list of sights more focused, for example getting only sights of archaeological interest.
+* Make the list of sights more focused, for example, getting only sights of archaeological or other interest.